UnitTestBot/UTBotJava/utbot-go/docs/DEVELOPER_GUIDE.md

 ### Code instrumentation

-UnitTestBot Go adds logging about the passage of a given line during the execution after each line in functions.
+After each line in a function, UnitTestBot Go adds logging about this line traversal during the execution.

 ### Go source code analysis

-UnitTestBot Go collects the size in bits of an int or uint value and information about the target functions:
+UnitTestBot Go gains information about the `int` or `uint` value size in bits, and information about the target functions:
 * signatures and type information;
 * constants in the function bodies.